Find Trade Colleges

 Check out the clinical laboratory science bachelor's degree programs at these schools if you want to attend one of the most popular in Texas.

 Our 2023 rankings named The University of Texas MD Anderson Cancer Center the most popular school in Texas for clinical/medical laboratory science students working on their bachelor’s degree.
-Located in the city of Houston, MD Anderson is a public college with a fairly small student population.
+Located in the city of Houston, MD Anderson is a public school with a small student population.

 Of the 71 students majoring in clinical laboratory science at MD Anderson, 17% are male and 83% are female.